|Containing Information on:||Services|

 We design new vessels and modifications for existing ones.
 We do consulting on projects built to our designs and can arrange construction through builders we know.

-We broker the sale of yachts and commercial vessels.
+Although no longer have a staff member devoted to brokerage We can help broker the sale of yachts and commercial vessels.
 In addition we offer an expanding selection of stock boat plans, in-house publications, and marine equipment and supplies, and we also offer a yacht design correspondence course.

 Advising on wooden boat care and repair: Perhaps more than any other business, we are able to consult on state-of-the-art wooden boat repair and maintenance technology and methods, while remaining sensitive to both the traditional qualities of your vessel and the economic realities of boat ownership.
 We have a strong personal interest in the history of yacht design and construction, and a keen appreciation of the fact that a wooden boat may be anything from a simple, functional object, to an emotionally satisfying work of art with historical importance.
 This sensitivity is reflected in our recommendations, which will aim at enhancing these aspects of your boat's character while maintaining or increasing her value.
 We will carry on a careful and detailed correspondence with you aimed at designing a sequence of projects that maximize results within a budget and time frame tailored to your individual situation and priorities.
 We are great believers in the idea that, if a boat gets just a little better every year, she then becomes immortal.